Bar MPs from serving on boards, becoming Ministers – Analyst

 ▶ Click Here for Full AFCON Coverage ◀

-Members of Parliament should be blocked from being appointed Ministers of State and also onto boards of various state-owned institution, policy analyst, Mr Senyo Hosi, has said.
+Members of Parliament must be blocked from being appointed as Ministers of State and also to serve on boards of various state-owned institutions, Policy Analyst, Mr Senyo Hosi has said.

 In his view, lawmakers who are supposed to watch over the executive and also hold state institutions accountable at the Public Accounts Committee of Parliament sittings cannot, at the same, be players in the executive arm of government and also the institution they serve as board members or chair.